-Perhaps what I loved most about my week in France was getting to experience spring in Paris.
+Perhaps what I loved most about my week in France was getting to experience spring in Paris with Paris attraction tickets.
 When the trees turn green again and flowers begin to crop up and blossom, the landscape comes alive again for me, and I have an infinitely happier travel experience.
 Being attuned to seasonal changes has always been one of my strangest personality quirks.
 Do you prefer traveling during a specific season?

 The downside of course being constant, chilly rain, but once blue skies peep through the clouds and the sun shines again, my negativity immediately dissipates.
 Owen Wilson famously said in Midnight in Paris that Paris is most beautiful in the rain.
 WRONG, Woody Allen, WRONG!
 As much as I love that movie, rainy days, dramatic clouds, and jumping in puddles, I hate having wet feet, and I would have to say that two thirds of my trip to Paris can be categorized as having wet feet.
 Not cool.

 Welcome to Paris!
 Bust out the boots and the umbrella!

 Intrinsically I think of places in terms of color, and when I think of my last trip to Paris, I think pastel, cloudy skies and bright green trees.
 I love greenery, and sometimes while living in Spain, I was left wanting in terms of green landscapes, which was frustrating.
 Paris is a sprawling metropolis yet I was able to find evidence of spring almost everywhere I turned.

 Here are my favorite green spaces and places in and around Paris.